Welcome to the Hour of Code from Bootstrap!

 - right-triangle requires a Number for the base, a Number for the height, and two Strings for style and color

-- isosceles-triangle requires a Number for the height, a Number for the base, and two Strings for style and color
+- isosceles-triangle requires a Number for the length of the equal sides, a Number for the angle between those sides, and two Strings for style and color

 - text requires a String for the message, a Number for the size, and a String for the color